Best Online Associate in Fire Science Programs

 An associate degree in fire science provides you with foundational knowledge about what causes fires and how fires behave in various conditions.
 Students gain the skills necessary to prevent fires and manage emergency situations.
 According to the Bureau of Labor Statistics, job prospects for firefighters and fire inspectors are projected to increase by 5% and 6%, respectively, from 2014 to 2024.

-What are the best fire science programs of 2020?
+What are the best fire science programs?
 Here are our top 10:

 |#1||Hutchinson Community College Hutchinson, KS|

 |#2||Keiser University Fort Lauderdale, FL|

 |#6||Kansas City Kansas Community College Kansas City, KS|

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 What Else can I Expect From an Online Associate in Fire Science Program?

 Curricula for online fire science associate degree programs vary by school and concentration.
 Generally, these programs require 60 credit hours, comprising general education, major, and elective courses.
 Distance learners can complete most programs in two years.

 WHAT WILL I LEARN IN A FIRE SCIENCE PROGRAM?